-The Town and Country Planning (Local Development) (England) Regulations 2004 specify that the following bodies must be consulted if the Council considers that they will be affected by what is proposed in a Development Plan Document:
+The Town and Country Planning (Local Planning) (England) Regulations 2012 specify various bodies that must be consulted if the Council considers that they will be affected by what is proposed in a Development Plan Document.
+These are often also referred to as statutory consultees.
+Some of these bodies are also prescribed for the purposes of Duty to Cooperate requirements as indicated below.
+Where bodies listed cease to exist or are renamed, the successor bodies will be consulted: